-50.1 Effective July 1, 2017, employees hired, transferring or promoting into the classification of Equipment Mechanic I will be required to pass the below-listed ASE certification tests for either Automotive or Truck within one year of hire as a condition of employment.
+50.1 Effective July 1, 2024, employees hired, transferring or promoting into the classification of Equipment Mechanic I will be required to pass the below-listed ASE certification tests for either Automotive or Truck within eighteen months of hire as a condition of employment.
 Employees will be required to maintain these certifications throughout their employment in that position.

-Employees occupying the classification of Equipment Mechanic I on July 1, 2017 will be required to pass the below-listed ASE certification tests for either Automotive or Truck no later than July 1, 2018, and to maintain those certifications throughout their employment in that position.
 An employee who fails to complete these tests may be subject to progressive discipline as set forth in Rule 7 of the City's Personnel Rules and Regulations.